RyanSchu/04_Module_Code_Quiz_Web_APIs/README.md

 game over function should change the content to the game over content including submit form submit form should store initials and corresponding scores in local storage

+The acceptance criteria doesn't actually say anything about the high score display - we will save this phase for last but we generally want another button with an event listener that triggers

 ```